WeinkMFG/R/README.md

 ## Coordinate_TestData

-A folder containing test data for the file CoordinateTranslation_Function.r.
+A folder containing test data for the file GeographicCalculator_Function.r.

 ## DiagramExtraction_Examples